-Faculty Member: Date: Administrative Evaluator: Administrative Evaluator.
+Faculty Member: Date: Administrative Evaluator:

 CRITERIA Points 1.
-Participates in professional development conferences, workshops, courses s or in-service activities (e.g., doing presentations for Flex Day, Institute Day, etc.).
-2. Participates in job-related professional associations, beyond campus acade emic organizations.
-3. Participates in academic activities on campus, including committee and ta sk force involvement.
-4. Demonstrates understanding of College policies and procedures (atte grading and report deadlines, census reports, absence from campus, etc.), and 5.
-As evidenced by peer and students' evaluations, is thorough in preparation and organized in presentation (including, but not limited to, staying on task).
-1 0 11 6.
-Demonstrates professionalism as evidenced by: cooperativeness with the College community and the public; collegiality; attendance and punctuality at assigned committee meetings and functions. and practices regarding 7.
-Adheres to established State, College and division academic standards and practices regarding course organization, including preparation and distribution to students of course syllabi, inclusion in syllabi of basic information (such as course content, course organization, course level student learning outcomes, grading standards, and attendance requirements), regular assessment of student learning outcomes, and consistency with the College academic calendar.
-8. Demonstrates sensitivity to ethnic, economic, physical, gender, social, diversity among the College community.
+Participates in professional development conferences, workshops, courses or in-service activities (e.g., doing presentations for Flex Day, Institute Day, etc.).
+2. Participates in job-related professional associations, beyond campus academic organizations.
+3. Participates in academic activities on campus, including committee and task force involvement.
+4. Demonstrates understanding of College policies and procedures (attendance, office hours, grading and report deadlines, census reports, absence from campus, etc.), and implements them.
+5. As evidenced by peer and students' evaluations, is thorough in preparation and organized in presentation (including, but not limited to, staying on task).
+6. Demonstrates professionalism as evidenced by: cooperativeness with the College community and the public; collegiality; attendance and punctuality at assigned committee meetings and functions.
+7. Adheres to established State, College and division academic standards and practices regarding course organization, including preparation and distribution to students of course syllabi, inclusion in syllabi of basic information (such as course content, course organization, course level student learning outcomes, grading standards, and attendance requirements), regular assessment of student learning outcomes, and consistency with the College academic calendar.
+8. Demonstrates sensitivity to ethnic, economic, physical, gender, social, political and religious diversity among the College community.
 9. Supports student activities (e.g., fundraisers, field-trips, ASB elections, publications, club advisorship, editorship, writing letters of recommendation, etc.) 10.
-Based on the written tabulations and summaries of students' evaluations s, written comments by peer evaluators, the Professional Development Self-Disclosure Statement, and administrative observation of the faculty member, faculty member demonstrates teaching skills that are: Outstanding=5; Good=4; Satisfactory=3; Need Improvement=2; Unsatisfactory=1.
+Based on the written tabulations and summaries of students' evaluations, written comments by peer evaluators, the Professional Development Self-Disclosure Statement, and administrative observation of the faculty member, faculty member demonstrates teaching skills that are: Outstanding=5; Good=4; Satisfactory=3; Need Improvement=2; Unsatisfactory=1.
+Total 50